golemfactory/golem-docs/src/pages/docs/creators/ray/ray-on-golem-cli.md

 Golem Network is peer-to-peer, which means that providers' proposals are not always available at first.
 They get broadcasted from time to time.

-Negotiating with a provider also takes up some time.
+Negotiating with a provider also takes some time.

-Use `--duration` parameter to set how long you want to be scanning the network.
+Use the `--duration` parameter to set how long you want to be scanning the network.
 It gives time for gathering proposals and negotiating them

 ### Output

 - `Initial` proposals found during the scan (there might be more than one proposal per provider)
-- `Not blacklisted` - proposals comming from non-blacklisted providers (we blacklist providers with a history of misbehaving)
+- `Not blacklisted` - proposals coming from non-blacklisted providers (we blacklist providers with a history of misbehaving)
 - `Passed Reject if max_expected_usage_cost exceeds` - proposals not exceeding your [`max_expected_usage_cost` setting](/docs/creators/ray/cluster-yaml#choosing-the-cheapest-providers-maximum-expected-usage-cost)
 - `Passed Reject if price_initial exceeds` - proposals not exceeding your [`price_initial` setting](/docs/creators/ray/cluster-yaml#maximum-provider-prices)
 - `Passed Reject if price_cpu_sec exceeds` - proposals not exceeding your [`price_cpu_sec` setting](/docs/creators/ray/cluster-yaml#maximum-provider-prices)